tiwari-nishant/webui-vue/docs/guide/components/info-tooltip/index.md

 # InfoTooltip

-The `InfoTooltip` is a custom component that uses a Bootstrap-vue tooltip with an info icon.
+The `InfoTooltip` is a custom component that uses a Bootstrap-vue-next tooltip with an info icon.
 This custom component requires a title property containing the tooltip text to display to the user.